-5.3.1 To be eligible for scoring points in AEB Inter-Urban, the AEB and/or FCW system must operate up to speeds of at least 80 km/h, needs to be default ON at the start of every journey and
+To be eligible for scoring points in AEB Car-to-Car, the AEB and/or FCW system must:

+- Be operational up to speeds of at least 130 km/h, excluding stationary targets. - Needs to be default ON at the start of every journey and deactivation of the system should not be possible with a momentary single push on a button. - The audible component of the FCW system (if applicable) needs to be loud and clear.